alt3/cakebox-console/README.md

 # Cakebox Console

-CakePHP 3.x sources for the cakebox shell commands and catchall website.
+CakePHP 3.x sources for the cakebox shell commands and management dashboard.

-> Under construction, docs will follow.
+> Work in progress, docs will follow.